lsst/dp1_lsst_io/docs/tutorials/portal/101/portal-101-1.rst

     Figure 1: The main landing page of the Rubin Science Platform.

-**2. Log in.**
-On the RSP landing page (Figure 1), if "Log in" appears at upper right instead of your username, click "Log in" and follow the prompts to authenticate.

-**3. Enter the Portal.**
+**2. Enter the Portal.**
 On the RSP landing page (Figure 1) click on the Portal square to enter the Portal Aspect.

 .. figure:: images/portal-101-1-2.png
     :name: portal-101-1-2
     :alt: The main landing page of the Portal Aspect, showing tabs across the top and instructions in the middle.

     Figure 2: The main landing page of the Portal Aspect.

-**4. Review the layout.**
 On the Portal landing page (Figure 2) the default selected tab of the landing page is labeled Results.
-The icons and tabs across the top of the screen (not shown) will open various Portal search methods.
+Elements of the landing page:

+- **A** - Rubin Portal sidebar menu (Figure 4)
+- **B** - Rubin Logo (Figure 3)
+- **C** - Results tab - use this tab to return to a query result
+- **D** - Portal search tabs - refine search parameters for images, catalogs and general TAP

+**3. Determine Rubin Portal version information.**

+Click on the Rubin Logo (Figure 3) to view information related to the Rubin Portal and Firefly versions.

 .. figure:: images/portal-101-1-3.png
     :name: portal-101-1-3